Types of distributed data structures

 Experimental data structures

-We think it's close to being ready, so we wanted to show it to you early, but the API surface will likely break and our guidance may change!
+We think it’s close to being ready, so we wanted to show it to you early, but the API surface will likely break!

 PropertyDDS represents the managed data in a typed, hierarchical data model called a PropertySet.
 This model has many similarities to JSON, but is a richer model, which adds more fine-grained types, additional collection types, references, and gives the ability to use schemas to describe the structure of properties.